corda/contract-sdk/README.md

 ### What do you need to do to use it?

 The Contract SDK itself is a CorDapp.
-In order to use its power you need to add it as a dependency in your build.gradle file.
+In order to use its power, you need to add it as a dependency in your `build.gradle` file.
-Typically, you would be referring to the Contract SDK from within your contracts module of your CorDapp so adding the dependency to build.gradle of the contracts module makes most sense.
+Typically, you would be referring to the Contract SDK from within the contracts module of your CorDapp.
+So adding the dependency to the `build.gradle` of the contracts module makes most sense.

 You will have a choice to make, whether you want to: